avalon60/OraTAPI/README.md

 irrespective of which section it belongs to.

 ## Modifying Templates
+For application labels and other text that varies between invocations, see [Template overrides for one run](#template-overrides-for-one-run).
+Custom definitions use the same `%name%` placeholders.

 OraTAPI is designed for profile-local template customisation.
 The packaged defaults are copied into the runtime home by `quick_config`, and the files you should edit are the instantiated `.tpt` templates under: